 - The testator (the person who created the will) was not of sound mind or may have been influenced and manipulated by another party at the time they created the will.

-- The will is not valid because it was not signed and witnessed properly; does not include or adhere to stipulations set forth by Illinois laws; or there are signs of forgery, fraud or unauthorized updates.
+- The will is invalid because it was not signed and witnessed properly, does not include or adhere to stipulations set forth by Illinois laws, or there are signs of forgery, fraud, or unauthorized updates.